- Chart

 Disclaimers:

-The information provided is for informational purposes only and should not be considered financial advice.
-Investment decisions should be based on individual circumstances and consultation with a qualified financial advisor.
-Market share data is based on estimates and may not be precise.
+The information provided is for informational purposes only and should not be considered as financial advice.
+Investment decisions should be made based on thorough research and consultation with a qualified financial advisor.

 AI Summarization is directionally correct and might not be accurate.